Are you planning a trip to Turkey?

 Then you move on to the main course (fish or meat) before finishing off with something sweet.
 Hello baklava!

 So, what are some of the best restaurants in Istanbul?
-We had particularly memorable meals at the following two Istanbul restaurants.
+There are many!

 You get beautiful views overlooking the night-lit New Mosque and Bosphorus Canal while dining alfresco.